 - PHP version minimum 5.3 version, our recommendation is 7+ version

-- If you “have to” implement code based changes, PLEASE, do that with actions and filters provided by plugin.
-All hooks can be found on our Documentation page, otherwise after plugin update you will lose all your changes…
+- If you “have to” implement code-based changes, PLEASE, do that with actions and filters provided by the plugin.
+All hooks can be found on our Documentation page, otherwise, after the plugin update, you will lose all your changes…

 Your website should be coded the right way, semantic way.
-Otherwise, some plugin functions will not works properly.
+Otherwise, some plugin functions will not work properly.

 What is Semantic HTML